What is Ownership

-Before Hindu Succession Act, 1956 the woman had only a limited ownership over the estate because she held the property only for her lifetime and after her death the property passed on to the heirs last holder of the property.
+Before the Hindu Succession Act, 1956, the woman had only limited ownership over the estate because she held the property only for her lifetime, and after her death, the property passed on to the heirs last holder of the property.

 Possession is the prima facie evidence of ownership.
 It has nine points in law.